keyuncheng/less/AE_INSTRUCTION.md

 [Cluster]
-user_name = cc # the username of the root user user_passwd = # the password of the root user (For Chameleon cloud, please keep this empty.) user_private_key = /home/cc/.ssh/fast26less # Path to cluster SSH keys (Only used for Chameleon Cloud instance created with CC-* series system image; make sure this private key is used for ssh to the instance).
+user_name = cc # the username of the root user user_passwd = # the password of the root user (For Chameleon cloud, please keep this empty.) user_public_key = /home/cc/.ssh/id_rsa.pub # Path to cluster SSH public key user_private_key = /home/cc/.ssh/id_rsa # Path to cluster SSH private key (Only used for Chameleon Cloud instance created with CC-* series system image; make sure this private key is used for ssh to the instance).
 For nodes without private_key, please keep this empty.
 We assume all the nodes have the same path. ip_prefix = 192.168.10 # the IP prefix of the cluster nodes
 ```